 3. Get to know your students’ interests and backgrounds to help you understand how much their background knowledge is aiding their comprehension.
 Try this student interest survey as a place to begin.

 4. Talk with students frequently.
 Ask them to summarize what they’ve read to determine if they are putting together and remembering important information from the text.
-Check out these 10 ready-to-print graphic organizers for nonfiction texts to help you quickly assess your students.

 The more your students read engaging nonfiction books they love, the more they’ll build the background knowledge they need to achieve academic success.